aws-samples/aws-modernization-workshop-for-newrelic/content/pixie/prereqs.md

 #### Creating the bucket
 Click `Create bucket`.

+{{% notice warning %}}
+Bucket names are unique per AWS region.
+You will need to come up with unique name for your bucket.
+The bucket name used in this workshop is for example purposes only.
+{{% /notice %}}

 1. Name your bucket in the `Bucket name` field.
 (Example: `tinyhat`)
 2. Edit the Public Access settings to match the configuration below: